brshallo/piececor/README.md

 `mods_cors$mods`.

 By default `mgcv::gam()` (via a parsnip interface) is the engine for the smoother.
-At present, it is also the only model type that will work[4].
+At present, it is the only model type that will work[4].

 ## Plots of splits

-To review the split points, the outputs from `piecewise_cors()` can be passed into `plot_splits()`. *Variables of interest* that you wish to plot must be typed or specified by tidy a tidy selector.
+To review the split points, the outputs from `piecewise_cors()` can be passed into `plot_splits()`. *Variables of interest* that you wish to plot must be typed or specified by a tidy selector.

 ``` r
 mods_cors %>%